 Monsignor Pruitt truly did encounter a supernatural being in the desert.
 One with incredible powers to raise the dead and open mankind’s eyes to wonders of the universe.
 And that winged-creature might very well have been an angel as he said.
-But
+But Midnight Mass made clear it was no angel of God.
+What then did the elderly priest encounter in that buried ruin?

 The very book the priest put his faith in, the Bible, points to the other side of Catholicism’s eternal battle between good and evil.
 Because that demon of darkness who brought death to Crockett Island was a perverted version of God’s angels.
 And it gave the Father the very same offer the Devil tempted Jesus with in that very same desert.
 But unlike Pruitt’s savior, the Monsignor accepted Satan’s false promises.
 And in doing so he left himself both blind to the truth and to his God.

 (Note: Cited Bible passages list the abbreviated name of the individual book.
 Then the chapter number.
 And finally the verse number.
-Example:
+Example: Genesis 1:1 is the first book, passage, and verse of the Hebrew Bible, which Catholics like Monsignor Pruitt call the Old Testament.)

 The Bible’s Angels vs. Pruitt’s “Angel”